 Day 1: Calgary to Canmore

-On this day, you’ll arrive in Calgary and drive directly to Canmore, which is the first stop of our Canadian Rockies itinerary.
+On this day, we recommend arriving in Calgary and driving to Canmore, which is the first stop of our Canadian Rockies itinerary.
 You do have the option of staying in Calgary for a day (which could be a really cool option, especially if the Calgary Stampede is going on).
 While many people opt to go directly from Calgary to Banff, I chose to include Canmore because it’s often overlooked by tourists, but it actually is home to some of my favorite hikes and viewpoints in all of the Canadian Rockies.

 While often overshadowed by their northern neighbors (Banff and Jasper), Canmore and the Kananaskis area are, in my opinion, some of the most underrated adventure destinations in all of Alberta.
 Striking mountaintops, amazing hiking trails, and beautiful alpine lakes will greet you as you explore Canmore, but you can expect smaller crowds here, even during the high season.